 Robert J. Meadows, Ph.D., Ed.D.

-Robert J. Meadows is Professor and Chair of the Criminal Justice and Legal Studies program.
-Dr. Meadows received a Ph.D. in Criminal Justice from Claremont Graduate University and a Doctorate of Education ( Ed.D)from Pepperdine University.
+Robert J. Meadows is Professor of the Criminology and Criminal Justice.
+He also coordinates of the Legal Studies minor.
+He was formally department chair of Criminal Justice for over 10 years.
+Dr. Meadows received a Ph.D. in Criminal Justice from Claremont Graduate University and a Doctorate of Education ( Ed.D) and masters degree (M.S.) from Pepperdine University.
 He received his B.S. from Northern Arizona University.
-Dr. Meadows has years of teaching, research and practical experience.
-Prior to teaching, Dr. Meadows worked as a police officer in Los Angeles.
-He taught at Kent State University, Appalachian State University, and Glendale College, Glendale, California prior to his appointment at CLU.
-Dr. Meadow’s research and teaching interests include violence and victimization and legal issues in criminal justice.
-He is a member of several editorial boards and has authored a number of articles, research reports and books.
-His most recent books are Understanding Violence and Victimization now in its 5th edition, and Evil Minds both published by Prentice-Hall.
+Dr. Meadows has over 35 years of teaching, research and practical experience.
+Prior to teaching, Dr. Meadows worked as a police officer in Los Angeles (LAPD) assigned to patrol, accident investigation, and recruit training.
+Prior to CLU, he taught at Kent State University, Ohio, Appalachian State University North Carolina, and Glendale College, Glendale, California.
+Dr. Meadow’s research and teaching interests include violence and victimization, legal issues in criminal justice, and comparative justice systems.
+He has authored a number of articles and books.
+His most recent book now in its 7th edition is titled: Understanding Violence and Victimization.
+Outside of academia, his interests are hiking, tennis, flying (private pilot) and travel.